Jim Rice: Notable seasons

 In the minor leagues, Rice's three-run home run was the key blow in helping the Pawtucket Red Sox (International League) defeat the Tulsa Oilers (American Association) in a 5–2 win in the 1973 Junior World Series.
 After he was AAA's International League Rookie of the Year, Most Valuable Player and Triple Crown winner in 1974, he and fellow rookie teammate Fred Lynn were brought up to the Red Sox at the same time, and were known as the "Gold Dust Twins".

-He was promoted in the Red Sox organization to be a full-time player in 1975, and finished in second place for the American League's Rookie of the Year honors, and third in the Most Valuable Player voting, after he finished the season with 174 base hits, 102 runs batted in, a .309 batting average and 22 home runs; Lynn won both awards.
-The Red Sox won the AL's East Division, but Rice did not play in either the League Championship Series or World Series because of a wrist injury sustained during the last week of the regular season when he was hit by a pitch.
-The Red Sox went on to lose the World Series 4 games to 3 to the Cincinnati Reds of the National League (NL).
+Rice was promoted in the Red Sox organization to be a full-time player in 1975, and finished in second place for the American League's Rookie of the Year honors, and third in the Most Valuable Player voting, after he finished the season with 174 base hits, 102 runs batted in, a .309 batting average and 22 home runs; Lynn won both awards(145 games with the Red Sox, he batted .331 with 21 home runs and 105 RBIs).
+The Red Sox won the AL's East Division, but Rice did not play in either the League Championship Series or World Series because of a wrist injury sustained in the last week of the regular season when he was hit by a pitch.
+The Red Sox went on to lose the World Series four games to three to the Cincinnati Reds of the National League (NL).

+When the 1977 season ended, Rice found himself leading the AL in three different offensive categories.
+His 39 home runs was tops in the league; the first time he led the league in this statistic.
+He also led the league with a .593 slugging average and 392 total bases, the most by an AL player in 39 years.